-Using a Self directed IRA to buy notes have become a popular investment options for many retirement account investors.
+Using a Self-Directed IRA to but notes has become a popular investment option for many retirement account investors.
+This is also known as a Self-Directed IRA hard money loan.

 What is a Self Directed IRA?